 Yes, you can, although the spice profile of the syrup is likely to be slightly muted following freezing.
 It's a good idea to freeze it in ice cube trays so a single portion can be used at a time.

-As this syrup contains no tea, it does not contain caffeine.
+As this homemade chai syrup contains no tea, it does not contain caffeine.
 When added to brewed coffee or tea the resulting drink will, however, contain caffeine unless a decaffeinated version is used.

-This chai latte syrup can be used to create a number of masala chai drinks including:
+This homemade chai syrup can be used to create a number of masala chai drinks including:

 - Masala chai (aka chai tea) - spiced strong-brewed tea, made with part water and part milk.
 It should be liberally sweetened.